In this tutorial, you'll learn how to create AI voiceover videos using ElevenLabs and Creatomate, all with just a single API request.

 The template is almost ready to use; the only remaining task is to specify the voice you selected in the previous step.
 Let me demonstrate this with Voiceover-1, and then you can apply the same process to the other voiceover elements.

 On the left side panel, select the Voiceover-1 element.
 Then, go to the properties panel on the right, where you'll find the Audio property.
 This is where you can customize the voiceover.
 The Provider is already set to ElevenLabs.
-The Model setting allows you to choose between four different text-to-speech models.
+The Model setting allows you to choose from different text-to-speech models.
 It's best to stick with Multilingual v2, because it offers excellent speech synthesis and works with a lot of languages.

 For the Voice, Matilda is the default; a premade voice from ElevenLabs.
 But what if you want a custom voice?
 To do this, click on Matilda, scroll up, and select Custom Voice.
 Paste the voice ID from your ElevenLabs dashboard, and click OK: